elizabeth-feldeverd/idc-backend/README.md

 # Data analysis
-- Document here the project: idc
-- Description: Project Description
-- Data Source:
-- Type of analysis:

-Please document the project the better you can.
+- Project title: Predicting IDC in Breast Cancer Histology Images

+- Authors: Jack Claar, Elizabeth Feldeverd, and Nadia Yap

+- Description: The objective of this project is to identify invasive ductal carcinoma (IDC) within breast histology images using a
+Convolutional Neural Network (CNN) model.
+This project was completed as part of the Le Wagon Tokyo Data Science course (Batch #728).

+- Data Source: Whole-slide breast cancer specimens at 40X were originally obtained and annotated by Cruz-Roa et al. (2014).
+For this project, we used the smaller "Breast Histology Images" dataset available on Kaggle.

+- Type of analysis: Our model determines the probability of IDC using a CNN model.
+The probabilities are then used to generate a heatmap using Grad CAM.

 # Startup the project